Learner16/omina-demo-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first do `npm install` and then you can run:

 ### `npm start`